 In this verse, Paul promises that everyone who “believes” in the gospel “receives” salvation from God.
 If you believe in the gospel, you are saved and have the great promise of salvation no matter who or what you are facing in life.
 The “gospel” is the “good news” about Jesus’ death, burial and resurrection to be the “once and for all” sacrifice for all of mankind’s sins.

-Salvation means to be saved from Satan’s power, your sin, physical death and enteral damnation.
+Salvation means to be saved from Satan’s power, your sin, physical death and eternal damnation.
 Because of Jesus, you are saved from the power of the Devil.
 You are no longer forced to be his slave and live in fear of his lies, because Jesus defeated the Devil for you (1 John 3:8)!

 You are saved from your own sin.
 It no longer has presence, power or penalty in your soul.
 You have been washed clean and forgiven by the blood of Jesus.
 You are now saved from sin to be righteous and holy (1 John 3:9)!